-(We’re also big fans of their fantastic timeline figures on CD, which can be printed at wall size, notebook size, or even as full-size coloring pages!
-I talk more about Home School in the Woods’ Collection of Historical Timeline Figures at the beginning of this post about videos, printables, and other world culture resources.)
+(We’re also big fans of their complete set of historical timeline figures on CD, which can be printed at wall size, notebook size, or even as full-size coloring pages!
+I talk more about Home School in the Woods’ collection timeline materials at the beginning of this post about videos, printables, and other world culture resources.)

 Did you find this post helpful?
 Why not click here to get this post’s Permalink, then pin it to Pinterest?

 Have more questions about Project Passport, or additional input on how you’ve incorporated hands-on activities in your home?
 Leave a comment below!

 Disclosure of Material Connection:: I received two copies of Project Passport in exchange for investing my time exploring and reviewing this product and publishing this post.
 All the photographs, opinions, and experiences shared here are in my own words and are my own honest evaluation.
 I was not required to write a positive review.

 [We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.]

 To receive an update in your inbox each time I publish a post, click here.